Warehouse accident claims

 Compensation amounts are estimated based on the level of injury below

 You will generally have three years from the date of your workplace accident to make a no win, no fee claim.
 However, we recommend making a claim as soon as you feel well enough to do so.
 This will help us to gather the most accurate evidence, for example with witness statements.
+There are some exceptions to the three-year limit:

 - If you were mentally incapacitated, for example if you suffered brain damage, then there is no time limit.